Embedding ethics in AI:

 Ahmed Awadallah is a Principal Research Manager at Microsoft Research where he leads the Language & Information Technologies group.
 His research interests lie at the intersection of machine learning, natural language processing and information retrieval.
 Most recently, his research has focused on formulating new learning and evaluation strategies that leverage human interaction and user behavior and building NLP systems in domains where hand-labeled training sets are limited.
 Ahmed’s work adopts a multi-disciplinary perspective spanning NLP and IR and considerably cares about translating research gains into real-world settings to achieve real-world impact.

-Untraditional Medicine
+Untraditional (Computer) Medicine

 Ophir Frieder | Georgetown University – USA